PacificBiosciences/FALCON/docs/pipeline.rst

 -----------------------------------------------------------

 The first step of the pipeline is to identify all overlaps in the raw reads.
-Currently this is all performed with a modified version of Gene Myers' Daligner_.
+Currently this is all performed with a modified version of Gene Myers' dazzlerblog_.

-In order to identify overlaps, your :term:`raw reads` must first be converted from fasta format into a Dazzler_ database.
+In order to identify overlaps, your :term:`raw reads` must first be converted from fasta format into a dazzler database.
 This is a very I/O intensive process and will be run from the node where ``fc_run.py`` was executed.
 If this is an issue, you should submit the command with a wrapper script to your grid directly.